vectordotdev/vector/rfcs/2021-12-01-9460-healthcheck-endpoint-improvements.md

 ## Rationale

 This improvement is low effort but greatly improves the experience of running Vector behind a load balancer or in a service discovery system.
-As we reccomend both of those options for production deployments there's very little reason not to implement this.
+As we recommend both of those options for production deployments there's very little reason not to implement this.